 Oil and Gas Industry

 Oil and gas industries deal with unique legal matters from environmental concerns to Terminalling Agreements and Throughput Agreements at oil terminals.
 Like other businesses they are involved with corporate restructuring, Shareholder Agreements, contract negotiations, employment agreements, NDAs, preparation of agreements, insurance coverage issues, leases, trucking agreements and collections of unpaid accounts.
 With all these concerns, it is paramount to work with a law firm that is knowledgeable and experienced in oil company operation and litigation.
-At Marcus Ollman & Kommer, LLP, we have successfully managed oil and gas industry cases for more than 20 years
+At Kommer Bave and Ollman, LLP, we have successfully managed oil and gas industry cases for more than 20 years

 Collection of Accounts Receivable